ibm-cloud-docs/dl/vrf-on-ibm-cloud.md

 * Every tenant’s customer VRF is connected to the common shared services network to provide private reachability for those servers to use DNS, shared storage, monitoring, patching, and more.
 * The customer VRF is a connectivity service that provides isolation among tenants.
 Any additional controls that are needed within a tenancy must be provisioned separately by using a gateway, security groups, or host-based controls.

+## Routing consideration with VPC
+{: #routing-considerations-vpc}

+When routing on-premises subnets from the direct link through a VPC, you must create a route in the VPC routing table.
+For more information, see [Creating a route](/docs/vpc?topic=vpc-create-vpc-route).

 ## Benefits of moving to VRF
 {: #benefits-of-moving-to-vrf}